The Lawrence Welk Show: ABC

 When the show debuted nationwide, The Lawrence Welk Show was billed as the Dodge Dancing Party in 1955 and 1956.
 From 1956 to 1959, Lawrence Welk was broadcast two nights per week.
-The second show's title was Lawrence Welk Presents Top Tunes and New Talent (1956–58) and then Lawrence Welk's Plymouth Show, after another Chrysler vehicle (1958–59).
+The second show's title was Lawrence Welk Presents Top Tunes and New Talent (1956–58) and then Lawrence Welk's Plymouth Show (1958–59).
 The Plymouth show was the first American television program to air in stereophonic sound.
-Because stereophonic television had not yet been invented (it would be 25 more years before it would become standard), ABC instead simulcast the show on its radio network, with the TV side airing one audio channel and the radio side airing the other; viewers would tune in both the TV and the radio to achieve the stereophonic effect.
+Because stereophonic television had not yet been invented (it would be 25 more years before it would become standard), ABC simulcast the show on its radio network, with the TV side airing one audio channel and the radio side airing the other; viewers would tune in both the TV and the radio to achieve the stereophonic effect.
 Starting with the 1959–60 season the two shows were merged into The Lawrence Welk Show, reverting to monophonic broadcasts.
 During this early period, Chrysler also provided the show's announcers: Lou Crosby represented the Dodge shows, while James Narz represented Plymouth.
-(When it became known that Chrysler's rival Ford employed Narz's older brother Jack, they changed James's name to Tom Kennedy to avoid confusion between the two; Kennedy was moved to Date with the Angels in 1957.)
+(When it became known that Chrysler's rival Ford employed Narz's older brother Jack, they changed James's name to Tom Kennedy to avoid confusion between the two; Kennedy was moved to Date with the Angels in 1957.
+Bob Warren handled announcing duties.

+By 1956, Welk also collaborated with Ben Selvin at RCA Thesaurus to release electrical transcriptions of "The New Lawrence Welk Show" for broadcast on local radio stations which were affiliated with leading national radio networks.

+The 1965–66 season was taped at the Hollywood Palace as it was, at the time, ABC's only West Coast TV studio equipped for color production; Welk had insisted on transitioning the show to color in 1965, convinced that broadcasting in color was essential to maintaining the program's success.
+The first color episode of the show, which aired in September 1965, was taped at Welk's resort in Escondido.
+The show returned to the ABC Television Center in 1966 after some of its studios were converted to color.
+The show returned to filming at the Hollywood Palace for the 1976–77 season, moved to CBS's Television City studios from 1977 to 1979, and then returned to the ABC Television Center in 1979, where it remained for the rest of its run.

-The primary sponsor of The Lawrence Welk Show was Dodge (automobile maker).
-In 1960, Geritol (a multivitamin) took over sponsorship; Sominex (sleep aid), Aqua Velva (aftershave), Serutan (laxative), Universal Appliances (manufacturer of home appliances), Polident (a denture cleanser), Ocean Spray (fruit juice) and Sinclair Oil (automobile fuel) were some of the other companies or brands which served as associate sponsors for a short time.
+The primary sponsor of The Lawrence Welk Show was initially Dodge.
+In 1960, Geritol took over sponsorship; Sominex, Aqua Velva, Serutan, Universal Appliances, Polident, Ocean Spray and Sinclair Oil were some of the other companies or brands which served as associate sponsors for a short time.
 (During later years, a number of Welk cast members appeared in commercials for many of the show's sponsors, filmed specifically to air during Welk broadcasts.)

-From then onward, Bob Warren handled announcing duties.
+The Lawrence Welk Show was canceled by ABC in 1971 amidst the rural purge and implementation of the Prime Time Access Rule.